Northern Minnesota Drift and Lake Plains Section

 Northern Minnesota Drift and Lake Plains Section information

-The Northern Minnesota Drift and Lake Plains Section covers nearly 8.4 million acres in the north-central part of the state and includes approximately 688,000 acres of state-managed forest land.
+The Northern Minnesota Drift and Lake Plains covers approximately 8.4 million acres in the north-central part of the state and includes approximately 688,000 acres of state-managed forest land.
 The Section is characterized by deep (200-600ft [60-180m]) glacial deposits in outwash plains, lake plains, till plains, outwash channels, moraines, and drumlin fields.
-The forest ecosystems within this ecological section include mesic forests of sugar maple, basswood, paper birch, aspen, and northern red oak; fire-dependent jack pine and red pine forests and woodlands; mixed forests of conifer and boreal hardwood species; and expansive areas of bog and swamp forests in the eastern part of the section.
+The forest ecosystems within this ecological Section include mesic forests of sugar maple, basswood, paper birch, aspen, and northern red oak; fire-dependent jack pine and red pine forests and woodlands; mixed forests of conifer and boreal hardwood species; and expansive areas of bog and swamp forests in the eastern part of the Section.
 Defining or unique features of this part of the state include:

 • The iconic headwaters of the Mississippi River and Itasca State Park.